 When you file your FAFSA you will have the opportunity to many forms of aid including potential for works-study and federal direct student loans.

-Bold Promise is to be used to cover UTSA tuition and mandatory fees.
+Bold Promise is to be used to cover UT San Antonio tuition and mandatory fees.

 Yes, changes caused by verification or errors on your SRAR grade submission may affect eligibility for Bold Promise and other financial aid awards.
 A final high school transcript is required to confirm final eligibility.